zzpierce/onix/README.md

 # onix
-aim to execute golang code
+onix aim to generate executable from golang code